ibtissem-mokrani/biomimetic-fish-simulation-robotics/README.md

 ## References

-Y. Li, X. Du, H. Wang, et al., “A comprehensive review on fish-inspired robots,” Biomimetic Intelligence and Robotics, June 2022.
+- Y. Li, X. Du, H. Wang, et al., “A comprehensive review on fish-inspired robots,” Biomimetic Intelligence and Robotics, June 2022.
-Blake, R.W.
-"The swimming of the mandarin fish Synchropus picturatus (Pisces: Callionymidae) and comparisons with other Sendentarious Streamlined Teleosts," Journal of Experimental Biology, 1979.
+- Blake, R.W.
+The swimming of Mandarin Fish Synchiropus picturatus (Callionyiidae: Teleostei).
+Journal of the Marine Biological Association of the United Kingdom, 59(2), 421–428, 1979.